What is Write for Rights?

 Every year to mark Human Rights Day on December 10, hundreds of thousands of people around the world send a letter and sign an online petition on behalf of someone they’ve never met, as part of Write for Rights.
 Our messages help convince government officials to release people imprisoned for expressing their opinion (called “prisoners of conscience” by Amnesty), support human rights defenders, stop torture, commute death sentences, and end other human rights abuses.

-This year, with your help, we want to surpass 4 million actions and make a difference in the lives of all 12 cases.
-To join us, please sign up now!
+This year, with your help, we want to surpass 4 million actions and make a difference in the lives of all 10 cases.

 - Q: Should I type my letters on a computer or write them by hand?